Filing a Complaint

 - It is imperative for the Complainant or his or her representative to provide OSHA with current contact information.
 Failure to do so may cause OSHA to conclude the investigation.

-- OSHA will interview the Complainant to obtain information about the alleged retaliation, and will determine whether the allegation is sufficient to initiate an investigation under one or more of the twenty-two whistleblower protection statutes administered by OSHA.
+- OSHA will interview the Complainant to obtain information about the alleged retaliation, and will determine whether the allegation is sufficient to initiate an investigation under one or more of the whistleblower protection statutes administered by OSHA.
 Regardless of the statute under which the complaint is filed, the conduct of the investigation is generally the same.

 - If the allegation is sufficient to proceed with an investigation, the complaint will be assigned to an OSHA whistleblower Investigator who is a neutral fact-finder who does not represent either party.
 The investigator will notify the Complainant, Respondent, and appropriate federal partner agency that OSHA has opened an investigation.